Vim Motions - A Generalists Guide

 Opening and Creating Files

-opens a file named "filename" in the current window, allowing you to edit a different file without leaving Vim.:tabe filename
+:e filenameopens a file named "filename" in the current window, allowing you to edit a different file without leaving Vim.:tabe filenameopens a file in a new tab, enabling you to work with multiple files.

 Searching and Replacing